shardclay/ShardplexMOTD/README.md

 # ShardplexMOTD

-A modern and feature-rich MOTD plugin for Minecraft servers.
+A modern and feature-rich MOTD plugin for # Velocity servers.
 Dynamically manage your server's appearance in the server list with gradients, colors, placeholders, and maintenance mode.

 Key Features: